gabrielweyer/cake-build/README.md

 </Target>
 ```

-## Pinning the version of Cake

-Pinning the version of `Cake` guarantees you'll be using the same version of `Cake` on your machine and in the build server.

 ## CI

 Each time a commit is pushed to `master` or `features/*`; `AppVeyor`, `Azure DevOps`, `CircleCI` and `Travis CI` will build the changes.